-Only the following columns should be completed for such offices:
+Only the following fields should be completed for such offices:

-a) Course name (columns 17-28) enter "FAC OFF", with the first letter placed in column 17 and a blank in column 20.
-Do not use any other abbreviation or any other wording to indicate a faculty office.

-b) Enrollment (columns 39-42) - enter the number of persons who normally occupy the office, with the last digit placed in column 42.
+- a) Course Name enter "FAC OFF".
+Do not use any other abbreviation or any other wording to indicate a faculty office. - b) Enrollment enter the number of persons who normally occupy the office. - c) Complete Building Number and Room Number fields.